Clench/TAR_resAE/README.md

 ## Citation

-If you find our work useful for your research, please consider citing the following papers :)
+If you find our work useful for your research, please consider citing the following paper :)

 ```
 @inproceedings{lee2021tar,